Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

 ### Nested Loops

 We can also nest loops so that we can iterate over two lists at the same time.
-Nested loops means a loop is inside of a loop.
+Nested loops means a loop is inside of another loop.
 For example, we could have a while loop inside a for loop or a for loop inside of a for loop.
 That means while we are iterating over an element in a list, we can also be iterating over another list too which will give us access to two elements at the same time.

 The syntax for nesting loops looks like this:
 ```python